 The San Francisco Public Utilities Commission (PUC) oversees the City's water, sewer and electric power utilities.
-The PUC provides water and sewer services to all San Francisco residents and businesses.
-The PUC also supplies water, sewer and electric power services to City facilities, including MUNI and the airport.
-The PUC sets the rates paid by users of these utilities, subject to possible rejection by the Board of Supervisors.
+The PUC provides water and sewer services to all San Francisco residents and businesses and supplies water, sewer and electricity to City government and some others.
+The PUC sets the rates paid by users of these utilities, subject to the Board of Supervisors' rejection.